Litmus Architecture #

 Entity Relationships #

-The platform's data model splits cleanly into three concerns: what you're testing (products and their specs), how you test it (stations, fixtures, capabilities), and what gets executed and recorded (sidecar configuration and runs).
+The platform's data model covers three concerns: what you're testing (parts and their specs), how you test it (stations, fixtures, capabilities), and what gets executed and recorded (sidecar configuration and runs).
 Each diagram below covers one concern.
 For the full per-model schema with every field, see reference/models and reference/catalog-schema.
 Click any diagram to expand.

-What the DUT is, what its measurable characteristics are, and how spec bands attach.
+What the UUT is, what its measurable characteristics are, and how spec bands attach.

 erDiagram